 |% hair reduction 1 year later:||Up to 90%||50 to 80%*|

 - Both give fast smooth results.
-With a typical response, both take around the same elapsed time (1 to 2 months).
-However, in that time you need a few more home sessions vs professional sessions.
+With a typical and good response, both take around the same elapsed time (1 to 2 months).
+However, in that time you need a few more at-home sessions.

 - Professional treatments take up to 9 months to complete and give up to 90% hair reduction.

-- Use your at-home device for several months after your start-up phase for long-lasting fuzz-free smoothness.
+- Regularly commit to your at-home device for around a year of top-ups for long-lasting fuzz-free smoothness.

-So, which gives the highest possible, longest-lasting hair reduction, achieved in the shortest time?
+- Professional sessions give the highest possible, longest-lasting hair reduction, achieved in the shortest time.

-But first, it’s important to highlight results for both vary by person too.
-Let’s check what can affect them.
+It’s important to note that results for both professional and at-home laser and IPL hair removal vary by person too.
+Let’s check why that is.

 Things that affect your results